teozern1/tp/docs/UserGuide.md

 Example: `addToTutorial 1 m/CS2103T tn/T11`

 ### Removes a student from stated Tutorial: `removeFromTutorial`

-Remove a new student to the stated tutorial’s student list.
+Removes a student from the stated tutorial’s student list.
 Fails if the index is not valid.

 Format: `removeFromTutorial INDEX [m/MODULE_NAME] [tn/TUTORIAL_NAME]`

 Example: `removeFromTutorial 1 m/CS2103T tn/T11`

 ### Edit the details of the stated Tutorial: `editTutorial`

 Edit the name and/or the time of the stated Tutorial.
 Fails if NEW_NAME or NEW_TIME is in invalid format.